mgcioce/WIN-class-assignments/java/wheel-of-fortune/WOF.md

 # Players

-Every Wheel of Fortune game will have three players.
+Every wheel.Wheel of Fortune game will have three players.
 Prompt for the names of these players, and then begin the game.

 # Menu Options